Data Visualization - A Complete Introduction

 - Substantially increased attention to the cognitive and perceptual aspects of data display.

-Friendly also noted the most important advances in theoretical and technological infrastructure that allowed for the creation of new data visualization techniques:
+Friendly also noted the most important advances in theoretical and technological infrastructure that allowed for the creation of new visualization methods:

 - Large-scale statistical and graphics software engineering, both commercial (SAS) and non-commercial (Lisp-Stat, the R project), which open-source standards often leverage for information presentation and interaction (Java, Tcl/Tk).